metachris/ethereum-go-experiments/README.md

 ## To do

+* Save results for 1h in addition to 1d
 * search for TODO
 * Gas fees
 * Add blocks in own goroutine (not in main routine and not one per block)